cardano-foundation/CIPs/CIP-0030/README.md

 Errors: `APIError`, `TxSignError`

-Performs the same operation as `api.signTx()`, but supports mulitple transactions.
-This is a shortcut to sign multiple transactions at the same time.
-The returned witness set array values correspond directly with the elements in the `txs` parameter, meaning that the witness set at index 0 corresponds to the transaction at index 0, and so on.
+Signs a chain of transactions, which can be described as a sequence of interconnected transactions where each subsequent transaction depends on the previous one.
+The returned array values of the witness set directly correspond to the elements in the `txs` parameter, aligning the witness set at index 0 with the transaction at index 0, and so forth.

-**Note:** There are some security concerns regarding malicious dApps possibly including a problematic transaction within the array.
-Moreover, signing a transaction does not guarantee a blockchain submission.
-It is the wallet's responsibility to take these scenarios into account and build a comprehensive UI to mitigate them (e.g via a whitelist system).

 ### api.signData(addr: Address, payload: Bytes): Promise\<DataSignature>